Anna Vissi: 2008–2009: Apagorevmeno

 On 24 February 2009, Vissi renewed her contract with Sony Music Greece.

 Vissi had originally planned to start appearances at "Athinon Arena" in February 2009, as part of her comeback and for promotion of the new album, however, she decided to hold a concert in Athens during the summer, instead.
 The tour began in July 2009 and all appearances were sold out throughout Greece.
 The tour ended with a concert at GSP Stadium in Nicosia, Cyprus, on 25 September 2009; overall, the tour was a success for Vissi, who had not performed for the Greek audience in four years.
 On 16 November 2009, Apagorevmeno was re-released as Apagorevmeno+ with three new songs and two remixes in special ecological packaging.

 Vissi started appearances at "Athinon Arena" on 6 November 2009 with Greek band Ble, Yiorgos Sambanis, Mario, Vera Boufi, Elissavet Spanou, Michalis Zeis and DJ Dim Trik.
 The show was named "The Fabulous Show", after her then-latest single, "Fabulous", which was included in Apagorevmeno+.
 The show marked the comeback of Anna Vissi in the nightlife of Athens after four years of absence and received good reviews.
-Vissi was on stage for almost 4 hours every Friday and Sunday until closing night on 20 March 2010.
-Although the show was fully crowded in its first few performances, it was negatively affected by the financial crisis and did not meet attendance expectations overall, despite being highly anticipated and receiving an extensive promotional campaign.
+Vissi was on stage for almost 4 hours every Thursday, Friday and Saturday until closing night on 20 March 2010.
+The show proved to be a huge success both artistically and commercially.
 After the run in Athens the show moved to Thessaloniki on 3 April 2010 with spectacular opening night attendance.